Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs

-We next give an upper bound on the rainbow connection number of block graphs using a technique of~\cite{Chandran2011}.
-Given a graph $G=(V,E)$, a subset $S$ of $V$ is called a \emph{dominating set} if every vertex in $V \setminus S$ is adjacent to some vertex in $S$.
-The \emph{domination number} $\gamma(G)$ is the size of the smallest dominating set for the graph $G$.
-A dominating set $S$ is called a \emph{connected dominating set} if the graph induced by $S$ is connected.
-The \emph{connected domination number} $\gamma_c(G)$ is the size of the smallest connected dominating set of the graph $G$.
-We have the following. \begin{theorem}[ {\cite{Chandran2011}}] For every connected graph $G$, with $\delta(G) \geq~2$,
+Using known results, we begin by observing a tight linear-time computable upper bound on the rainbow connection number of a block graph of minimum degree at least~2.
+The following result was obtained by Chandran~\emph{et al.}~\cite{Chandran2011}. \begin{theorem}[ {\cite{Chandran2011}}] For every connected graph $G$, with $\delta(G) \geq~2$,

-\end{theorem} Further, the following has been determined. \begin{theorem}[ {\cite{Chen2004}}] Let $G$ be a connected block graph, $S$ the set of minimal separators of~$G$, and~$l$ the number of blocks in $G$.
-Then
+\end{theorem} Further, the connected domination number of block graphs has been determined by Chen and Xing~\cite{Chen2004}. \begin{theorem}[ {\cite{Chen2004}}] Let $G$ be a connected block graph, let $S$ be the set of cut vertices of~$G$, and~$\ell$ the number of blocks in $G$.
+Then,

-\end{theorem} Combining the two previous theorems, we get the following. \begin{theorem} Let $G$ be a connected block graph with at least two blocks and $\delta(G) \geq~2$.
-Then $\rc(G) \leq |S|+2$, where $S$ is the set of minimal separators of $G$. \end{theorem} This bound is also tight as demonstrated by graph $G$ in Figure~\ref{fig:tight_approx_example} (a).
-Using the linear time algorithm of~\cite{Chandran2011} for enumerating the minimal separators of a chordal graph, we get a linear time algorithm for computing this upper bound for a given block graph.
+\end{theorem} Combining the two previous theorems, we obtain the following. \begin{theorem} Let $G$ be a connected block graph with at least two blocks and $\delta(G) \geq~2$.
+Then $\rc(G) \leq |S|+2$, where $S$ is the set of cut vertices of $G$.
+Moreover, this bound is tight. \end{theorem} Finally, as the number of cut vertices can be determined in linear time, we remark that the upper bound can also be computed in linear time.